Web4 Economics

 • It's a usage budget, not a tradeable asset.
 No market, no price, no speculation.
 You can't buy or sell ATP.

-• You can transfer small amounts to others — but 5% burns on every transfer.
-The friction is intentional; this is not a currency.
+• You can transfer small amounts to others — but 5% burns on every transfer (the burned 5 goes to a community redistribution pool, not to any central authority — full mechanics ↓).
+The friction is intentional: it makes circular farming (colluding accounts passing ATP back and forth to fake activity) unprofitable.
+This is not a currency.

 • No scarcity cap, no mining.
 ATP recharges from contribution, not purchase.
 Stop contributing and it drains; keep contributing and it sustains.